-Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL) and test tool development, representing over $2 million worth of software development created by Continua to enable complete end-to-end functionality.
-PCHAlliance members have access to Continua Certification Experts, pre-market interoperability testing, Technical Operations Leads and brand support for Continua Certified products.
+Valuable tools and resources support product certification via the Continua Design Guidelines, including: the Continua Enabling Software Library (CESL), CODE for Healthcare and test tool development, representing millions of dollars worth of software development created by Continua to enable complete end-to-end functionality.
+PCHAlliance members have access to Continua Certified Experts (CCE), pre-market interoperability testing, Technical Operations Leads and brand support for Continua Certified products.
 PCHAlliance also participates in a series of events around the world to connect members with buyers, as well as Plugfests, Summits and an online Product Showcase highlighting Continua Certified products and services.

-The Continua Council is the Continua Design Guidelines governing body, boasting today's most dynamic, forward-thinking and successful organizations: Fujitsu, Intel, Orange, Philips, Roche Diagnostics, Sharp and UnitedHealth Group.
+The Continua Council is the Continua Design Guidelines governing body, boasting today's most dynamic, forward-thinking and successful organizations: AT&T, Samsung, Intel, Orange, Philips, Roche Diagnostics, Eli Lilly, ResMed and CSIRO.

 Download the Continua Design Guidelines for free:

 |2016||2016 Design Guidelines|

 |2015||2015 Design Guidelines|

 |2010||2010 Design Guidelines|

 Continua continues to expand the capabilities of the Continua Design Guidelines.
 Below is the current potential roadmap for its next CDG release.
 As we are driven by membership in creating the new CDG release, we encourage you to join in driving the following Work Items or to introduce new CDG Work Items that you would like to see as part of the CDGs.
 Please contact firstname.lastname@example.org for questions related to the Continua CDG Roadmap.